magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 * A running version of Vamp (this tutorial has been tested on the [Vamp hello world set up](documentation/installation/hello-world))
 * Access to the Docker hub

-## Build a deployment from Vamp artifacts
+## Create a Wordpress blueprint and deploy it
 Deployments to be initiated by Vamp are described in blueprints using the Vamp DSL (Domain Specific Language).
 A Vamp blueprint combines breed and scale artifacts to make scalable services, then groups these services into clusters for traffic distribution.
 A blueprint can reference individually stored artifacts, or everything can be described inline in the blueprint.
 We are going to create individual breed and scale artifacts, then reference these from our blueprint.